SharkSnack/shiren-2/content/dungeons/7-sealed-room.md

 Minotaur (78\~85F) and Megataur (86F\~) make an appearance near the end.<br/>
 Don't forget to capture them if you still need to register them to Monster Kingdom.<br/>
-The only way to capture a Taurus is to lower the level of a Minotaur or Megataur,<br/>
+The only way to capture a Taur is to lower the level of a Minotaur or Megataur,<br/>
 which can be done using items like Twisty Grass, Unlucky Seed, or Unlucky Staff.

 Remember to search for rare N'dubba ages if you wish to complete Monster Kingdom.<br/>